Encryption Backdoors: Do not work!

 Encryption: how does it work?

-Modern encryption consists of two components: public and private keys.
+Asymmetric encryption (a common type) consists of two components: public and private keys.
 When a user sends a message to another, the sender’s computer uses the receiver’s public key to encrypt the contents of the message.
-This encrypted message will decrypt into its original state by using the receiver’s the private key.
-A system that utilizes end-to-end encryption, like Mailfence, uses a public key system, OpenPGP to be exact.
+This encrypted message will decrypt into its original state by using the receiver’s private key.
+A system that offers end-to-end encryption, like Mailfence, uses a public key system, OpenPGP to be exact.
 Alongside of OpenPGP based end-to-end encryption, it also supports secure message escrow, or simply password based end-to-end encrypted messages.

 The product of two prime numbers create a public key (in case of RSA algorithm).
 The two prime numbers that generate the public key, make up the private key.
 Due to the mathematical complexity of finding the prime factors of a large number, private keys could take decades to decrypt using a brute force attack.
 Conversely, knowledge of a private key would mean that the public key could be calculated in a split second.
 This as a result of it’s simple multiplication.
 Therefore, it is strictly important to keep the private keys hidden.
 Private keys are very difficult to crack.
 Therefore, the only practical way of gaining unauthorized access to encrypted data, is to obtain the private key itself.
 In order to access that private key, encryption backdoor concept kicks in.